 The Perfect Fall Side Dish

-But this Christmas version is even more amazing and is full of special touches – asparagus tips, maple bacon, pecans, and cranberries all add incredible texture and a beautiful combination of savory flavor with just a hint of sweet.
+This recipe is full of special touches that make it worth the extra prep time – asparagus tips, maple bacon, pecans, and cranberries all add incredible texture and a beautiful combination of savory flavor with just a hint of sweet.

-I used reserved drippings from pastured bacon (aka: liquid gold), but you could also use pastured ghee or another healthy fat suitable for high heat (Download my free guide to healthy fats)
+I used reserved drippings from pastured bacon, but you could also use pastured ghee, avocado oil, or another healthy fat suitable for high heat.

-This Brussels sprouts recipe is the perfect veggie dish for your holiday table, but I actually like it as a main course as well.
-I’d increase the bacon to a pound and add a sprinkle of Parmesan or feta cheese just before serving.
+I actually like this as a main course as well – for that, I double the bacon and add a sprinkle of Parmesan or feta cheese just before serving.
+This recipe will serve 3-4 as a main dish.

 Tips For Making Roasted Brussels Sprouts